Which city is cheaper, Rome or Riga?

 Rome is a must-see party destination.
 You'll find a huge concentration of bars and clubs in the Testaccio area.
 There are late night clubs with salsa dancing, merengue, and live DJ's spinning every type of music.

-Riga is a family-friendly place to visit.
+Riga is a family-friendly city.
 During the winter months, there are a number of museums that are fun to explore with kids including the Nature Museum, the Railroad Museum, the Aviation Technology Museum, and the Riga Firefighter Museum.
 There are also several indoor play areas.
 When the weather is warmer there are a number of outdoor parks and playgrounds to explore.

-Riga makes for a fun place to visit for a couple.
+Riga is a good city for couples to visit.
 The city has a charming old town that you can explore, taking time to relax in the city squares or sip coffee at a cafe.
 There are also many nice restaurants that will make for a romantic date night.

-Both Riga and Rome are popular destinations for backpackers.
+Both Riga and Rome are terrific destinations for backpackers.

 Backpackers and budget travelers come from all over the world to visit Riga.
 There are many affordable hostels around town as well as restaurants where you can grab a cheap meal.
 The city offers a great European experience at a fraction of the price of many cities.